 Most music lessons across KS1 and KS2 are taught following Kapow or Sing Up, with EYFS using these resources when it is applicable.
 Both primary music schemes take a holistic approach to music, in which the individual strands are woven together to create engaging and enriching learning experiences.
 Each unit has been carefully chosen for each year group to teach pupils the knowledge and vocabulary required to progress in:

 - Composing (In KS2 - Composing and Improvising)

-In each lesson, the children will actively participate in musical activities drawn from a range of styles and traditions, developing their musical skills and their understanding of how music works.
+In each lesson, pupils will actively participate in musical activities drawn from a diverse range of styles and traditions and, where possible, these are linked to other areas of the curriculum to provide context.

 We have strong links with Lincolnshire Music Service, and they provide 12 weeks of whole class instrumental lessons in Year 4, with opportunities for the pupils to showcase what they have learned through performances.